-Located on Mainland Island's northern coast and with a population of around 9,000, Kirkwall is a port city with ferry services to Lerwick and Aberdeen, as well as the north Orkney islands.
-At the heart of Kirkwall stands Saint Magnus Cathedral, which was established in memory of Saint Magnus Erlendsson, Earl of Orkney (1108–1117) by Earl Rögnvald Kali.
-Next to the Cathedral are the former Bishop's Palace and Earl's Palace ruins.
-The town features two museums, the bigger being Tankerness House Museum, containing items of local historical interest within one of the best-preserved 16th century town-houses in Scotland.
-The prehistoric, Viking and Pictish collections are of international importance.
-The other museum is Orkney Wireless, dealing with the history of recorded sound and radio.
+At the town's heart stands the St Magnus Cathedral, which was established in memory of Saint Magnus Erlendsson, Earl of Orkney (1108–1117) by Earl Rögnvald Kali.
+Next to the Cathedral are the ruins of former Bishop's Palace and Earl's Palace.
+The town has two museums.
+The bigger (Tankerness House Museum) has items of local historical importance.
+Its prehistoric, Viking and Pictish collections are of international importance.
+The other museum (Orkney Wireless) is dedicated to the history of recorded sound and radio.

-Orkney Islands' cruise ships tourism began in the 1980's.
-The island group is among the UK's most popular British Isles (Around Britain) cruise itineraries and the Scotland's most favourite ship travel destination.
-An average of 125 ships visit the Orkney Isles annually, carrying over 100,000 cruise passengers and around 30,000 crew.
+Orkney Islands' cruise ship tourism began in the 1980's.
+The archipelago is among UK's most popular British Isles (Around Britain) cruise itinerary destinations and Scotland's most favourite ship travel destination.
+An average of 125 ships visit Orkney Isles annually, carrying over 100,000 cruise passengers and around 30,000 crew.

 Highlights: Orkney Islands, Ring of Brodgar, Skara Brae Neolithic settlement